-- Outdoor Personal Use Cultivation- Examples of Suggestions on restrictions on outdoor cultivation for personal use that could be considered in lieu of outright prohibition include: - 1.
-Not more than three marijuana plants are cultivated outdoors at one time. (total indoor and outdoor may not exceed six). - 2.-The plants are not visible from a public right-of-way or adjacent parcel. - 3.2.
-No part of the plants being cultivated areis within fiveten feet of any property line. - 3.
-Discretionary permit process could be considered to allow for exceptions to limitations on personal cultivation.
-The Board could consider whether the limitations on personal cultivation are hard and fast limits with no exceptions or whether to allow a discretionary permit process to enable certain specified exceptions.
-For instance, outdoor personal cultivation could be permitted or denied through such a process.
-The process would require notification to neighbors and a public hearing and decisions would be appealable.
-Plants must never exceed five feet in height.

-- 4. Plants must not be visible from streets or public areas. - 5.
+- Outdoor Personal Use Cultivation Suggestions on restrictions on outdoor cultivation for personal use that could be considered in lieu of outright prohibition include: - 1.
+Not more than three marijuana plants are cultivated outdoors at one time (total indoor and outdoor may not exceed six). - 2.
+No part of the plants being cultivated is within ten feet of any property line. - 3.
+Plants must never exceed five feet in height. - 4.
+Plants must not be visible from streets or public areas. - 5.
 Plants must be inside a fenced area with locked gates